atsign-foundation/at_protocol/specification/at_protocol_specification.md

 **Description:**

-The `delete` verb only can be used for atKeys you own.
-Deleting a cached key will not delete the original copy of the atKey.
+The `delete` verb only can be used for AtKeys you own.
+Deleting a cached key will not delete the original copy of the AtKey.
+Deleting an AtKey that does not exist will still respond with a commit id.

 **Options:**